AlexCyberDefense/AlexCyberDefense/README.md

 | Scripting and Automation for Threat Mitigation | SOC Automation Lab|

 ## Tools
 [Provide tools and break them down into categories.
-Use ChatGPT to help create the link - Remove this afterwards]]
+Use ChatGPT to help create the link]

 ### Network
 <div>